penberg/legacy-free-x86/README.md

 ## Interrupts

+### Overview

 Interrupts are a mechanism to preempt the CPU to notify about events such as faults and I/O.
 There are three types of interrupts: exceptions (*processor-generated interrupts*), traps (*software-generated interrupts*), and external interrupts (*hardware-generated interrupts*).
+For a summary of interrupt handling on x86 is discussed, in the context of FreeBSD, see [Baldwin07].

 **Interrupt handlers.** On x86, you use the IDT data structure, discussed in Chapter 6 ("Interrupt and Exception Handling) of the [Intel SDM], on the CPU to map all types of interrupts to a software interrupt handler.